Nov 15, 2021

 • Vegetable broth – Using a vegetable broth keeps the recipe vegetarian.
 It is made by simmering onion, celery and carrots with aromatics in water over a long period of time.
 In a pinch chicken stock can be used instead.

-Instructions to Make 3 Bean Vegetarian Chili
+How to Make 3 Bean Vegetarian Chili (Step-by-Step)

 1. Remove water from tofu.
 Press down on tofu with paper towels to release as much excess water as possible.